 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 External third parties

-Service providers acting as processors based in the United Kingdom who provide IT, cloud-based software and system administration services.
+Service providers acting as processors based in the United Kingdom who provide IT, cloud-based software and system administration services and payroll services.

 HM Revenue & Customs, Disclosure and Barring Service, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.